Hakimbek/my-spring-boot-notes/2_Project_Components/Spring_Boot_Starter/README.md

 Parent Poms allow us to manage the following things for multiple child projects and modules:

-### Configuration
-It allows us to maintain consistency of Java Version and other related properties.
+- Configuration: It allows us to maintain consistency of Java Version and other related properties.

-### Dependency Management
-It controls the versions of dependencies to avoid conflict.
+- Dependency Management: It controls the versions of dependencies to avoid conflict.

-### Source encoding
+- Source encoding
-### Default Java Version
+- Default Java Version
-### Resource filtering
+- Resource filtering
-### It also controls the default plugin configuration.
+- It also controls the default plugin configuration.

 # Spring Boot Starter Web
 There are two important features of **spring-boot-starter-web**: